A graphite-prism definition for Avogadro's "integer": Growing graphene

 \section{Growing graphene}

-Our examination of graphene structures begins with a Mathematica program designed to examine the dendritic crystallization of unlayered graphene from a non-equilibrium melt, as one possible mechanism to explain the unlayered-graphene cores\cite{Bernatowicz1996,Fraundorf2002,Mandell2007} found in a subset of the pre-solar graphite onions (obtained from primitive meteorites) whose isotopic composition indicates condensation in the atmosphere of asymptotic giant branch stars (which nucleosynthesize the lion's share of carbon in the universe).
+Our examination of graphene structures begins with a Mathematica program designed to add ``melt-carbon" atoms to sheets with defects, to examine dendritic crystallization of unlayered-graphene from a non-equilibrium melt as one possible mechanism to explain the unlayered-graphene cores\cite{Bernatowicz1996,Fraundorf2002,Mandell2007} found in a subset of pre-solar graphite onions.
+Although the program is designed to add carbon atoms to sheets with defects, here we've simply added carbon atoms to a flat "graphene seed".

-Although the program is designed to add carbon atoms also to sheets with defects, in this context we've simply added carbon atoms to a flat "graphene seed".
-If Fig. \ref{fig1} we start with 24 atoms bounded by one pair of external atoms on each of the 6 sheet-sides for $2\times 6 = 12$ surface atoms with only two bonds and 12 internal atoms with 3 bonds each.
-This beginning state has $6 + 6 + 12 = 24$ atoms.
+In Fig. \ref{fig1} we start with 24 atoms bounded by a pair of adjacent ``armchair-edge" atoms on each of the 6 sheet-sides for $2\times 6 = 12$ surface atoms with only two bonds and 12 internal atoms with 3 bonds each.
+This ``seed-state" has $6 + 6 + 12 = 24$ atoms, and can be used as a starting point for ``zigzag edge" hexagons as well.

-The first growth step adds three external atoms to each pair, leaving us now with 24 internal atoms and $ 3 \times 6 = 18$ surface atoms for 42 atoms total.
+The first growth step (top left to top right) adds three external edge or ``sheet-surface" atoms (with fewer than 3 ``bonded" neighbors) between adjacent ``arm-chair atom-pairs", leaving us now with 24 internal atoms and $ 3 \times 6 = 18$ surface atoms for 42 atoms total.
 The sequence of additions now looks like $6 + 6 + 12 + 18 = 42$.

-The second growth step adds a singly-bonded edge atom and two doubly-bonded edge atoms for each of the 6 previous surface pairs.
+The second growth step (top right to bottom left) adds a singly-bonded edge atom and two doubly-bonded edge atoms to each of the previous 6 hexagon sides.
 Now there are 42 triply-bonded internal atoms, $6 \times 2 = 12$ doubly-bonded surface atoms and $6 \times 1 = 6$ singly-bonded surface atoms for a total of 60 atoms.
 The sequence here is $6 + 6 + 12 + 18 + 18 = 60$.

-Finally we add 4 doubly-bonded surface atoms on each side.
+Finally we add 4 doubly-bonded edge-atoms on each side.
 Now there are 60 triply-bonded internal atoms, and $6 \times 4 = 24$ doubly-bonded surface atoms with a total of 84 atoms in the same closed-shell arrangement of the starting sheet.
 The sequence is now $6 + 6 + 12 + 18 + 18 + 24 = 84$.